A Hidden Gem for Thrill-Seekers: Whitewater Rafting in West Virginia

-As you’ve probably guessed, those reasons are rivers, the first of which being the New River.
+As you’ve probably guessed, those reasons are rivers, the first being the New River.
 Ironically enough, the so-called New River is very, very old, and experts call it the oldest river on the continent.
 And with that age comes a distinctive character all its own.

 Rafters divide the New River into two distinct sections.
 The Upper New River river splays out like an old golden retriever on a hot summer afternoon, all wide banks and underwater ridges and a steady downward gradient.
 The Lower New River is more like a German shepherd bounding down a flight of stairs.
 This section of the stream is laid out like a terrace with steep drops dumping into short, straight sections.

-And then there’s the Gauley River, a 105 mile stretch of water that eventually becomes a tributary of the Ohio River.
+And then there’s the Gauley River, a 105-mile stretch of water that eventually becomes a tributary of the Ohio River.
 Humor me as I continue with the animal similes, only this one doesn’t have a thing to do with dogs: with a drop of over 650 feet over the space of 24 miles, the river plunges down like a peregrine falcon seeking prey.

 Setting Your Expectations

 When it comes to whitewater rafting, geography really is destiny.
 It shouldn’t surprise anyone to learn that the Gauley River provides the more challenging rafting experience.
-Those 650 feet of drop turn into 100 distinct rapids, most of them challenging class III, IV and V runs.
-No wonder the Gauley is considered world class whitewater.
+Those 650 feet of drop turn into 100 distinct rapids, most of them challenging Class III, IV and V runs.
+No wonder the Gauley is considered world-class whitewater.

 The Upper New River lies entirely on the other end of the intensity spectrum.
-Its steady slope and broad breadth means it ranges anywhere from a class I to a class III.
+Its steady slope and broad breadth means it ranges anywhere from a Class I to a Class III.
 Many outfitters promote trips down this section as ideal experiences for the whole family or those who prefer peering at scenery over paddling.